-The Health and Safety policy has been agreed by the members of the strategic Health and Safety Committee and submitted to the TMG for formal approval.
+The Health and Safety policy has been agreed by the members of the strategic Health and Safety Group and submitted to the Trust Executive Group (TEG) for formal approval.

-Associated Health and Safety policies and procedures will be agreed by the Strategic Health and Safety Committee and approved at TMG.
+Associated Health and Safety policies and procedures will be approved by the Strategic Health and Safety Group.

-All local standard operating procedures will be agreed by the most appropriate group / committee e.g., strategic or Local Health and Safety Committee, Trust Procurement Group or local management group.
+All local standard operating procedures will be agreed by the most appropriate group / committee e.g., strategic or Local Health and Safety Committee / group, Trust Procurement Group, Moving and Handling Group or a local area governance group.